Koh Tao Diving Tours

 Description

-Aow Mao is a quiet dive site with scattered coral formations and sandy seabed.
-It offers calm conditions and an easy dive profile.
+Near Lighthouse Bay, Aow Mao is a quiet dive site with scattered shallow coral formations and sandy seabed.
+It offers calm conditions and an easy dive profile away from the crowds.

 Marine Life